Scholarships and Assistantships

 F1 students may be engage in Graduate Assistantships throughout the duration of their program and it will have no effect on post-completion Optional Practical Training.
 Work is limited to 20 hours per week while school is in session.

-Please contact the International Programs Office for more information pertaining to scholarships and assistantships.
+Please contact the International Programs Office for more information pertaining to the above scholarships and assistantships.